KarlFarrugiaIcon/OreillyKatas2023/README.md

 ## Identifying Architectural Quanta

-The following section outlines the different components which make up the architecture
+The following section outlines the different components which make up the architecture.
+While this section outlines concrete implementation's to a specific cloud provider the solution will still be abstracted in a way that we'll create a vendor agnostic solution without the risk of a vendor lock in.

 ### Kubernetes